inet-framework/inet/doc/src/users-guide/ch-authors-guide.rst

 No C++
 ~~~~~~

-Any content which only makes sense at the C++ level should go to the
+Any content that only makes sense at the C++ level should be included in the
-*Developer’s Guide* and has no place in this *Guide*.
+*Developer’s Guide* and should not be included in this *Guide*.

 .. _ug:sec:authorsguide:keep-examples-short:

 Keep Examples Short
 ~~~~~~~~~~~~~~~~~~~

-When giving examples of usage, keep them concise and to the point.
+When providing usage examples, keep them concise and to the point.
-Giving ini or NED file fragments of a few lines in length is preferable to complete working examples.
+Providing ini or NED file fragments a few lines in length is preferable to providing complete working examples.

 Complete examples should be written up as showcases.
-A working simulation without much commentary should go under ``examples``.
+A working simulation without much commentary should be placed under ``examples``.
 A practical, potentially multi-step guide to using a nontrivial feature should be written up as a tutorial.